 The incident occured at approximately 4:00 pm local time.

 Geolocation notes (1) [ collapse]

-Reports of the incident mention the Al Abr District (مديرية العبر) for which the generic coordinates are: 15.902375, 47.219628.
+Reports of the incident mention a vehicle being struck in the vicinity of Al Abr (العبر), approximately 60km from the Al Ruwayk IDP camp, west of Ghwayraban (غويربان), the generic coordinates for this possible location are: 16.039178, 46.632381.
 Due to limited satellite imagery and information available to Airwars, we were unable to verify the location further.

 Civilian casualty statements